munkee85/PROJECT-2077/README.md

 # Installation Instructions

+_If you are installing the list from the Wabbajack Gallery, do Step 2 and skip ahead to Step 5_

+_If you are installing using the Nexus Mods file, follow ALL instructions carefully_

 ### Step 1: Downloads
 Download the Wabbajack installer.
 Download the Project 2077.zip file from the downloads section on this page.